AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-nodes.md

 * Split path by people nodes are grouped nodes.
 The paths automatically merge so that all the people in the audience can move forward to the next step without losing their account context.
 * Split path for people cannot be nested--you cannot add split path for people on a path that is in this grouped node.
 * Split path includes an option for omitting a default path.
 Accounts/people without a match for a defined path do not move forward in the Journey.
+* Split path by people supports the use of _account-person relationships_, which allows you to filter people based on their role (such as contractor or full-time employee) as defined in the roles templates.

 ![Journey node - split paths by people](./assets/node-split-paths-people.png){width="700" zoomable="yes"}